whitneyburton/portfolios/students/1801-front/daniela-carey/20180302-daniela-carey-m1.md

 ###### Collaboration
 * Proficient Can diplomatically handle issues that arise between the pair through respectful, focused, targeted feedback and implement changes to positively adapt the working relationship and keep the project on track.
 Can effectively implement tactics to support their partner’s learning and project goals, while also honoring their own personal learning and project goals, should the two be different or at different levels due to skill delta.

-##### Feedback from Jack:
-> "Working with you on IdeaBox was really fun!
-Your ability to self teach new concepts and implement them was a huge part of why we were able to get so much done on our project.
-I found that we were able to get along well and this both helped and hurt our efficiency throughout the work process.
-I felt really comfortable trying new things and bouncing ideas off you.
-I would also get distracted talking to you about something off topic but I believe that this served as a nice break from our task.
-You always were able to work around my schedule and I really appreciated your adaptability.
-I felt like I got left behind when you wrote the search function and I never got a full explanation on it.
-We worked on almost every other aspect of our script together so our communication on that particular function was a little less natural.
-In the future I’d suggest making sure that your partner understands something you did on your own before moving on.
-Working with you really helped me to develop my ability to collaboratively problem solve and I feel a lot more fluent in JavaScript and Jquery.
-I enjoyed being partnered with you and hope we are paired up again in the future!"

 ---

 #### 2Do Box Pivot